 Research in our laboratory focuses on interactions between soils, plants, and the atmosphere.
 We investigate feedbacks between biogeochemical processes and natural and human-induced environmental changes.
 We are interested in how biogeochemical processes vary across space and time.
 We use an interdisciplinary approach to address these questions over a wide range of scales at the interface of terrestrial ecology, atmospheric science, and soil science.

-There are many opportunities for prospective graduate students and postdocs to become involved.
-If you are interested, please contact Dr. King (ude.bscu.goeg@gnikyj).
+Prospective graduate students and postdocs should contact Dr. King ().
 In your email message, please include your resume or CV, as well as a research statement.
 Your research statement should describe your background, experience, and specific research interests for graduate school or postdoctoral work.

-For more information about the graduate program in Geography (application deadline is December 15th, 2009), see the Geography Graduate Program Description.
+For more general information about the Graduate Program in Geography (application deadline is December 15th), see the Geography Graduate Program Description.